 We play what we call Stout Irish Rock, traditional Irish music mixed with rock n’ roll, informed by everything from Johnny Cash and Elvis Presley to Thin Lizzy and Black Sabbath.
 We are most frequently compared to bands like Flogging Molly, Dropkick Murphys, and the Pogues.

-Front man Patrick Devlin grew up in Dublin, Ireland, and moved to Houston in his early 20′s.
-After working in the local club scene for several years, Patrick saw a demand for Irish rock music that nobody was taking advantage of.
+Front man Patrick grew up in Dublin, Ireland, and tended bar in Irish pubs and music venues for many years before starting his first band.
+From his perspective behind the bar, he realized there was a local demand for Irish rock music that nobody was fulfilling.
 In 1996, to this end he formed a band called On The Dole.
 Although the band did well, opening for legendary Irish touring acts like the Wolfe Tones and the Saw Doctors, eventually Patrick decided it was time to clear the decks and start again.

 Blaggards maintain a rigorous schedule, playing constantly throughout Texas and touring nationally several times a year.
 We’ve also toured Ireland every year since 2010.